zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 The bulk of the optimization is done within the SamplingStrata R Package (https://github.com/barcaroli/SamplingStrata).
-There is one function in the package, BuildStrataDF() that I modify for this analysis, so it is best to use a forked version of the package that I modified:
+There is one function in the package, BuildStrataDF() that is modified for this analysis, so it is best to use a forked version of the package on Oyafuso's GitHub:

 ```
 library(devtools)